-Importing Data With the Import Wizard
+Importing Data With The Import Wizard

-The AQTESOLV for Windows Import Wizard is a versatile tool for for importing test data from a delimited text file.
+The AQTESOLV Import Wizard is a versatile tool for for importing test data from a delimited text file.
 You will use the Import Wizard most frequently to import time and drawdown readings from a data logger file; however, it also can import rate data for a pumping well.

 Using the Import Wizard

-The following instructions describe how to use the AQTESOLV for Windows Import Wizard to import observation well data (time and drawdown readings) from a generic delimited text file or data logger file.
+The following instructions describe how to use the AQTESOLV Import Wizard to import observation well data (time and drawdown readings) from a generic delimited text file or data logger file.
 The same general procedure also applies to importing rate data for a pumping well.

 - Choose File>New and select Pumping Test Wizard or Slug Test Wizard from the list to create a new data set for a pumping test or slug test.
 Click OK to proceed.